We're an affiliate

 Indeed, with this type of training, you are continuously working out intensely, slowing down, then starting all over again.

-If you’re interested in some high intensity interval training when you spin, you can create your own routine but if you’re not sure how to get started, you can always do this:
+If you’re interested in some high intensity interval training when you cycle, you can create your own routine but if you’re not sure how to get started, you can always do this:

 - Start with a warm-up of three to five minutes